Can I get tested for COVID-19?

 - Receive a flu shot to prevent influenza if you have not already done so.

-Are there travel restrictions to China?
+Are there travel restrictions to any countries?

-Yale strongly recommends that faculty, students, and staff reschedule or cancel all university and personal travel to China between now and April.
+Yale strongly recommends that faculty, students, and staff reschedule or cancel all university and personal travel to China and Iran between now and April.
 This includes academic programs, extracurricular programs, executive education programs, and all other Yale-affiliated travel.

 What if I am traveling overseas and have a medical emergency?